 - 2 tablespoon olive oil

-- 4 oz diced uncured pancetta or guanciale
+- 4 oz diced guanciale or pancetta

 - 1 small red onion, finely diced